 - Exercising leadership in the selection and appointment of staff personnel, including student assistants working for the department;

 - Providing general oversight and daily work direction to staff assigned to the department;

 - Conducting staff performance evaluations in a timely manner;

 - Encouraging and supporting staff training and development;

 - Fostering collegial and productive relationships among faculty, staff, and students.

 Budget and Resources

-3.00 Appointment of Department Chairs
+3.00 Eligibility and Appointment of Department Chairs

 Following the selection of the Chair, the appointee shall receive a letter of appointment from the Provost, as President’s designee, specifying duties and responsibilities consistent with this policy, compensation as defined by the CSU/CFA Collective Bargaining Agreement, and term of office.